markjnkim/es_mod/02-css/content/lesson-4-queries.md

 ![Mockup of mobile phone media query at 575 pixels](assets/lesson-4/600-575-query.jpg)

-Here's the code to achieve the mockup above:
+Here's the code to achieve the mock-up above:

 ```css
 @media screen and (max-width: 575px) {